Refrigerant Pressures and Boiling Points: Everything You Need to Know

 🔴 Discharge Pressure

-This is the pressure of refrigerant as it exits the compressor.
-Too high discharge pressure may be caused by:
+This is the pressure of the refrigerant as it exits the compressor.
+High discharge pressure can be caused by:

 • Dirty condenser coils